istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 Because all outbound traffic from an Istio-enabled pod is redirected to its sidecar proxy by default, accessibility of URLs outside of the cluster depends on the configuration of the proxy.
-By default, Istio configures the Envoy proxy to passthrough requests for unknown services.
+By default, Istio configures the Envoy proxy to pass through requests for unknown services.
 Although this provides a convenient way to get started with Istio, configuring stricter control is usually preferable.